michmech/plausibility/README.md

 The source code for this example can be found in the `example2` directory.
 It builds on the code from example 1.

-Let's do something more complicated and turn our attention to the combinations of kinds (pizza, wine...) and qualities (delicious, expensive...).
+Let's do something more complicated now and turn our attention to the combinations of kinds (pizza, wine...) and qualities (delicious, expensive...).
 Let's change the plausibility filter so that, when "weird" combinations occur, such as *warm wine* or *fresh cheese*, the sentence is labelled as implausible.
-And while were at it, let's also limit the number of qualities that can modify a kind to just one, to avoid pile-ups of adjecives such as *expensive delicious fresh Italian wine*.
+And while we're at it, let's also limit the number of qualities that can modify a kind to just one, to avoid pile-ups of adjecives such as *expensive delicious fresh Italian wine*.
 We'll do both these things at the same time.

 First of all, let's have a think about how we want to formalize the concept of compatibility between kinds (pizza, wine...) and qualities (warm, expensive...).
 My suggestion is as follows.
 Each quality, when it is attached to a kind, modifies one of its **properties**.
 For example, *warm* modifies the *temperature* property, *expensive* modifies the *price* property, *cheap* also modifies the *price* property, and so on.
 That's one half of the story.
 The other half is that each kind has a certain set of properties which can be modified. *Pizza* has the property *temperature* and so it can plausibly be modified by *warm*, while *fish* doesn't have that property so it cannot (more accurately, it can, but that renders the sentence implausible).
 So, the concept of properties is central here and we will use it to formalize compatibility and incompatibility between kinds and qualities.
 A quality and a kind are compatible if they share a property, and incompatible if they don't.